Translate

 A superb break for landing.

-8705 MiG21 BIS took off for a solo practice display and passed the continuity Polshi Fiat cars parked alongside the runway.
+8705 MiG-21 BIS took off for a solo practice display and passed the continuity.
+Polish Fiat cars were parked alongside the runway.

 1029 brings a lovely end to a fantastic visit.

-I had just a couple of days to wait for the Polish Navy airshow, which allowed a visit to the fascinating Navy aviation museum in Gdynia and a trip to the village of Hel on an old military narrow gauge railway.
+I had just a couple of days to wait for the Polish Navy airshow, which allowed for a visit to the fascinating Navy Aviation Museum in Gdynia and a trip to the village of Hel on an old military narrow-gauge railway.

 See Links below.